Friday, August 22, 2025

 She looked well-cared for and sure of herself.
 It was Ann Richards.

-Ann’s rap after she got beat for reelection was that she never looked back.
-That’s what she told interviewers if she was asked, what happened happened, she said, she lost, W won.
+Ann’s rap after she got beat for reelection as governor was that she never looked back.
+That’s what she told interviewers if she was asked, what happened happened, she said, she lost the election, W won.
 That was that and she moved on with her life.
 Which meant going to New York or wherever, working as a political consultant, a commentator or strategist or whatever.
 That’s what she said.
 That's what she did, documentary evidence proves it.

 But by the time we ran into each other at Whole Foods, that version of history was no longer holding up.
-What had happened in the meantime was 9-11 and Iraq, W had four years in D.C. at that point, when we met in express checkout—this was like September or October, the fall of ’04 at the end of his first term in the White House and a lot of people were dead who otherwise would not be.
-The metrics, the numbers described it all, particularly body counts.
+What had happened in the meantime was 9-11 and Iraq, W had four years in D.C. at that point, as the most powerful guy in the world, when former Governor Richards appeared in express checkout—this was like September or October, the fall of ’04 at the end of his first term in the White House and a lot of people were dead who otherwise would not be.
+Those were the metrics as the old Austin came to an end, the numbers described it all, particularly body counts.

-And you could kind of see that on Ann’s face.
+And you could kind of see that on Ann's face.
 She had fucked up and she knew it.
-Ann Richards didn't say anything, she was too smart for that, too experienced especially after four years in the Mansion up the street and even longer in the Courthouse, across the way.
+Ann Richards didn't say anything, she was too smart for that, too experienced especially after four years in the Mansion up the street and even longer in the Courthouse, across the street from the Mansion.
 She certainly wasn't going to say anything to someone who was not in her inner circle.
 She kept her mouth closed but her features were harder to control.

 Nothing was said but nothing needed to be said, it was all written on her face.
 You might think she was ill but the cancer hadn’t been diagnosed yet.
 This was something different, regret.
 It’s kind of like illness but the symptoms can be harder to diagnose or might mimic other conditions.
 Not being a psychologist or anything, not like my Chilean friend who called W a Nazi.
 My bet was that Ann felt responsible.
 She felt guilty for unleashing George W. Bush on an unsuspecting world.
-W’s career was one baby that needed to be strangled in the crib.
-Ann Richards was the last politician with the motive and the means to do it.
+W’s political career was one baby that needed to be strangled in the crib.
+Ann Richards was the last person with the motive and the means to do it.
+She made the error that is unforgivable in this town.
+She ran a bad campaign.

 The trouble is, and this may have been Ann’s thinking, when you bring in somebody to go dumpster-diving in Austin you can’t always be sure whose dumpster it’s going to be.
+A lot of shit happens here.
 Maybe that was what she feared about playing hardball.

 Watching Governor Richards walk away, no security, no assistant, nothing except the purchases in her hand.
 In this town that's what it sometimes came down to, yes, even “in the Old Austin.”
 No matter how important you were.
 One day you ended up carrying your own groceries out of Whole Foods.
 It could be a lonely walk through the parking lot.